 No need for an Instagram filter here, because the colorful Flower Fields at Carlsbad Ranch are vibrant enough.
 Ride up Paseo Del Norte, where the sprawling, colorful hillsides coerce everyone to stop for a photo.

-There are only 10 weeks to take advantage of the Giant Tecolote Ranunculus Flower bloom, but it’s a period worth waiting for.
+There are only approximately six to eight weeks to take advantage of the Giant Tecolote Ranunculus Flower bloom, but it’s a period worth waiting for.
 Beginning March 1st, the oversized bulbs burst into brilliant hues of pink, yellow, orange, red, and white.

 Walk along the natural paths and snap selfies in front of the colorful flower rows.
 Then, if there’s time, hop on for a wagon ride through the fields.